2012 SPIRIT YACHTS 60DH

 • 3x manual winches

-• ONE Sails full-battened mainsail with two reefs and carbon fibre battens – 2013
+• Quantum Fusion full-battened mainsail with two reefs and carbon fibre battens – Autumn 2021

 • Twin guard wires fitted to tapered stainless steel stanchions fitted to custom made sockets sunk into the capping rail around the gunwale.
 These stanchions screw in and out of the sockets so they are easily removed for racing.